twbs/bootstrap/README.md

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/twbs/bootstrap/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

+You may use [this JS Bin](http://jsbin.com/aKiCIDO/1/edit) as a template for your bug reports.

 ## Documentation